alf45tar/MIMETIK-M-ESP-DMX/README.md

 - Double-check wiring before powering on.
 - Only use with machines confirmed to share the SDJ Mimetik-M pinout.
 - ⚠️ The **+5 V timer port output cannot power the Wemos D1 Mini** (insufficient current).
-  Use USB or the barrel jack with an external supply.

 ## 📜 License
 MIT License – free to use, adapt, and improve.